 If you are self-employed, deduct your expenses on the appropriate form for your business: Schedule C, Schedule C-EZ, or Schedule F.

 Form 2106 allows input for up to two personal vehicles used for business purposes.
 You can add a separate Form 2106 for two more vehicles.
 Beyond that, you are considered to be operating a fleet and this deduction is not available.

 For leased vehicles, if you use the standard mileage rates, you are required to use the standard rates throughout the total life of the lease.
 You cannot switch to actual expenses in future lease years.

-You can also claim a deduction on the use of your personal car for medical or moving purposes, as well as for charitable purposes.
-For medical and moving expenses, the 2017 rate is down to 17 cents from 2016's 19 cents.
-Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2017.
+You can also claim a deduction on the use of your personal car for medical purposes, as well as for charitable purposes.
+For medical expenses, the 2018 rate is 18 cents per mile, up from 2017's 17 cents.
+Use of your vehicle to serve charitable organizations is still at 14 cents per mile for 2018.

 For charitable use, see IRS Publication 526 for details.
 Actual expenses for charitable uses are limited to gas, oil, parking fees, and similar simple expenses.
 Depreciation, insurance and general maintenance fees are not included.
 The TCJA allows you to claim charitable contributions worth up to 60% of your income, an increase from 50% in the past.